 Alan was a social entrepreneur, business leader and philanthropist with a lifelong vision to help change people’s lives.
 To further their lifelong devotion to social justice, Alan and his wife, Harriet created Alnoba, a leading place for nonprofits to develop and honor daring leaders on the frontline for equity and justice around the world.

 In 1983, Alan founded the Kensington Investment Company for the Lewis Family’s real estate holdings, investments and philanthropic activities.
 Today, KIC is primarily focused on real estate operations and development with various properties in Boston, Utah and across New England with more than one million square feet of residential and commercial property.
 They have alternative investments in Israel and more than 80 Israel companies.

 Alan has been recognized for his philanthropic leadership, including by the late Paul Newman’s Committee to Encourage Corporate Philanthropy for “CEO Leadership and Innovation in Philanthropy” and as Ernst & Young’s New England “Social Entrepreneur of the Year.”
-He is an avid traveler, loves work, is a persistent reader of history and biographies, a lover of risk, and a lifelong fan of all Boston sports teams — no matter how they’re playing.
-Above all else, he is a family man, committed to Harriet, their children, Edward and Charlotte, and their three granddaughters.
+He was an avid traveler, a persistent reader of history and biographies, a lover of risk, and a lifelong fan of all Boston sports teams — no matter how they’re playing.
+Above all else, he was a family man, committed to Harriet, their children, Edward and Charlotte, and their three granddaughters.